Biden toughens border, offers legal path for 30,000 a month

 Venezuelans have said the changes have been difficult, particularly with finding a sponsor who has the financial resources to demonstrate the ability to support them.
 And even if they find a sponsor, sometimes they delay their arrival because they don’t have the economic resources to pay for the flight to the U.S. For some, the Venezuelan passport that they need has expired, and they cannot afford to pay for the renewal.

-Spagat reported from Arizona.
+Spagat reported from San Diego.
 Associated Press writers Rebecca Santana in Washington and Gisela Salomon in Miami contributed to this report.